xames3/smart/docs/source/projects/xsnumpy.rst

 something profound, what seems super duper simple on the surface often hides massive complexity underneath.

-And that's exactly why building xsNumpy has been so powerful for my learning.
+And that's exactly why building xsNumPy has been so powerful for my learning.

 .. _illusion-of-simplicity: